Summer Interns Help Further NASA Earth Science Data Products and Services

 Lee learned about the NASA internship program through NASA’s One Stop Shopping Initiative (OSSI)/NASA Internships, Fellowships, Scholarships (NIFS) website.
 OSSI/NIFS is a NASA-wide system for NASA science and engineering mentors to announce their internship, fellowship, and scholarship opportunities.
 Through OSSI/NIFS, students can search and apply for all types of NASA internship, fellowship, and scholarship opportunities in one location.
 A single application places the student in the applicant pool for consideration by all NASA Centers and mentors.This summer, interns are supporting tasks at Earth Observing System Data and Information System (EOSDIS) Distributed Active Archive Centers (DAACs) across the country.
-Interns at NASA’s Physical Oceanography DAAC (PO.DAAC) at NASA’s Jet Propulsion Laboratory (JPL) in Pasadena, CA, are examining how the ocean and atmosphere interact at daily and diurnal time scales, developing visualizations of sea surface temperature data using the Oculus Rift virtual reality headset, and developing a Web-based ocean winds/current visualization.
-NASA’s Atmospheric Science Data Center (ASDC) at NASA’s Langley Research Center near Norfolk, VA, is hosting four interns (Figure 2).
+Interns at NASA’s Physical Oceanography DAAC (PO.DAAC) at NASA’s Jet Propulsion Laboratory (JPL) in Pasadena, California, are examining how the ocean and atmosphere interact at daily and diurnal time scales, developing visualizations of sea surface temperature data using the Oculus Rift virtual reality headset, and developing a Web-based ocean winds/current visualization.
+NASA’s Atmospheric Science Data Center (ASDC) in Hampton, Virginia, is hosting four interns (Figure 2).
 “The biggest benefit to ASDC to having these interns is that it allows us to have additional manpower to point toward research and development of technologies we’re interested in researching, but for which we just don’t have the staffing to fully look into,” says Walt Bascom, a Senior Software Engineer with Science Systems and Applications, Inc. (SSAI) at ASDC and a mentor for two ASDC interns.

 ASDC interns are developing spatial data mining and analysis algorithms to improve metadata for satellite Earth science data sets, improving public access for analysis and utilization of Surface meteorology and Solar Energy (SSE) project data, developing a new archived data product subsetter and data ordering application for Measurement of Pollution in the Troposphere (MOPITT) satellite data, and creating and testing new file transfer service software for ASDC’s Archive Next Generation (ANGe) project.
 “I’d say that in every case we’ll be using the work of these interns directly in our production,” says Bascom.
 “These students are amazing.”

-Back at GSFC’s Building 28, Josh Veltri, a rising sophomore computer engineering major at Case Western Reserve University and an intern with the Goddard Earth Sciences Data and Information Services Center (GES DISC), is answering questions posed by NASA engineers about the Web-based monitor he built for the Simple, Scalable, Script-based Science Processing system.
+Back at Goddard's Building 28, Josh Veltri, a rising sophomore computer engineering major at Case Western Reserve University and an intern with the Goddard Earth Sciences Data and Information Services Center (GES DISC), is answering questions posed by NASA engineers about the Web-based monitor he built for the Simple, Scalable, Script-based Science Processing system.
 “Several years ago there was a user interface for controlling and monitoring the processing, but this has become difficult to support in recent years” Veltri says.
 “I was tasked with converting the user interface into a modern Web application.”

 Alfreda Hall agrees that the work of the interns has broad benefits.
-“Avian’s project will become a baseline document and will be used to document the interface between the Ozone SIPS and the GES DISC,” she says.
+“Avian’s project will become a baseline document and will be used to document the interface between the Ozone SIPS and GES DISC,” she says.
 “What Josh and Edmond have done provides real-world support for our mission.
 They are producing products that will become part of the EOSDIS program.”

 Of course, the intern experience involves more than simply working on a single project.
 Interns have the opportunity to participate in many enrichment and social activities.
-This summer’s activities at GSFC included a lecture by Nobel laureate and NASA astrophysicist Dr. John Mather, participation in the Goddard Film Festival, and a science jamboree featuring ice cream made using liquid nitrogen.The liquid nitrogen ice cream was one of many memorable experiences for the two EOSDIS high school interns, Dionne Wright and Lauren Vaughan (Figure 3).
+This summer’s activities at Goddard included a lecture by Nobel laureate and NASA astrophysicist Dr. John Mather, participation in the Goddard Film Festival, and a science jamboree featuring ice cream made using liquid nitrogen.The liquid nitrogen ice cream was one of many memorable experiences for the two EOSDIS high school interns, Dionne Wright and Lauren Vaughan (Figure 3).
 Dionne is a recent graduate of Columbia Heights Educational Campus in Washington, DC, and will be a freshman computer engineering student at Penn State in the fall.
 Lauren will be a senior at St. Vincent Pallotti High School in Laurel, MD.
 The two teamed up to support configuration management for documents related to the Aqua, Aura, and Terra Earth observing satellites.
 “This year, Lauren and I audited and verified historical traceabilities for the EOSDIS system,” says Dionne, who also was an intern last year.
 Along with producing a valuable product for EOSDIS, Dionne and Lauren both note that the internship experience improved their organization, communication, and time management skills.
 “I’ll use these skills for the rest of my life,” Lauren says.

 Mentor Alfreda Hall observes that many students, like Dionne, are repeat interns.
 Mentors also repeat the program, and Hall has served as a mentor for at least five previous interns.
 For Hall’s current mentee, Avian, this summer has been a valuable experience.
 “Thanks to the internship, I know what it takes to be a systems engineer,” she says.